aurobles/synthetic-fall-engine/README.md

 ## **Background**

 This project was my early exploration into synthetic data and simulation-driven motion modeling before pivoting into edge AI systems.

+## License

+Copyright @ 2025 Aurobles
+Licensed under the Apache License, Version 2.0.
+See [License](License) for the full